lupyuen/lupyuen.github.io/src/quickjs.md

 (Instead of ELF Loader fixing the [__Relocatable Symbols__](https://lupyuen.github.io/articles/app#inside-a-nuttx-app) at runtime)

-Right now Ox64 QuickJS is __multi-mega-chonky__: 23 MB!
+Right now Ox64 QuickJS is __multi-deca-mega-chonky__: 23 MB!
 We might downsize to 5 MB when we switch to Static Linking.

 ![QuickJS JavaScript Engine to Apache NuttX RTOS](https://lupyuen.github.io/images/quickjs-title.png)